rabbah/nimbella-postman/README.md

 ![Image of Postman monitor](https://kinlane-productions.s3.amazonaws.com/postman-tutorials/nimbella/nimbella-postman-monitor.png)

 ## Support
-If you have any questions feel free to submit a GitHub issue for this repository, and we will do our best to help you out.
+If you have any questions feel free to submit a GitHub issue for this repository, and we will try and support you in any way we can.
+Thanks for tuning in, hopefully it helps you see the potential of deploying APIs using Postman and Nimbella.